MicrosoftDocs/azure-devops-docs/docs/pipelines/process/phases.md

 * Enter the name of the multiplier variable, without the **$** and parentheses, as the value of the **Multipliers** parameter.

-* If you want to execute the phase for more than one multiplier variable, enter the variable names as a comma-delimited list - omitting the **$** and parentheses for each one.
+* If you want to execute the job for more than one multiplier variable, enter the variable names as a comma-delimited list - omitting the **$** and parentheses for each one.